Risk management process

-- Standardized evaluation and reporting tools are available for the identification and evaluation of risks.
+- We use standardized evaluation and reporting tools for the identiﬁcation and assessment of risks.
 The aggregation of opportunities, risks and sensitivities at the business and Group level using a Monte Carlo simulation helps us to identify effects and trends across the company.

 - Company management is informed about operational opportunities and risks (observation period of up to one year) in the monthly management report produced by the Corporate Controlling unit.
-In addition, the corporate divisions Strategic Planning & Controlling and Finance provide information twice a year about the aggregated opportunity/risk exposure of the BASF Group.
-Furthermore, if a new individual risk is identified which bears reputational risks or has a more than €10 million impact on earnings, it must be immediately reported.
+In addition, the corporate units Corporate Controlling and Finance provide information twice a year about the aggregated opportunity/risk exposure of the BASF Group.
+Furthermore, if a new individual risk is identified which has a more than €10 million impact on earnings or which bears reputational risks, it must be immediately reported.

 - As part of our strategy development, the Strategic Planning unit conducts strategic opportunity/risk analyses with a ten-year assessment period.
-These analyses are annually reviewed during the course of the strategic controlling and are adapted if necessary.
+These analyses are annually reviewed as part of strategic controlling and are adapted if necessary.